Polidex Logo

 Caucus Memberships

-Republican Study Committee (former Chair)Congressional Taiwan CaucusCongressional Western Caucus
+Republican Study Committee (former Chair 2019 to 2021)Congressional Taiwan CaucusCongressional Western Caucus

 Achievements